AndreaPrestia/Felis/README.md

 # Http

-The **Felis.Http** project contains the implementation of http endpoints for publish and subscribe to topics.
+The **Felis.Http** project contains the implementation of http endpoints for publish and subscribe to queues.

 **Requirements**